RealKinetic/codelab/README.md

 You can review the usage of Cloud SQL in `src/api/highest_seen.py`.
 In this project, we are using SQL Alchemy.

+### G. Try it Out

+If you now click `Get Rank`, a request to Hacker News will be made, then the NL API used to populate a table within Cloud SQL.
+You can view the data in Cloud SQL in the HackerNews Avg tab of the app.

+## General Notes

 ### Debugging